joscheuerer/hands-on-workshop/docs/lab4.md

 We will look at a policy for terraform resources and attributes itself and see how it is structured.

 ### Guardrail IaC attributes
-When scrolling down in the **define-necessary-tags-eks-node** policy to the section called **Tirith Policy**, we find the Select Provider set to **Terraform Plan**.
+When scrolling down in the **define-tags-eks-node** policy to the section called **Tirith Policy**, we find the Select Provider set to **Terraform Plan**.
 This shows us, that the policy will operate on resources and attributes of the terraform plan.
 While the Operation Type is set to **Check for terraform resource attribute**, the policy will evaluate from the Cloud Provider AWS the resource **aws_eks_node_group**.
 When you click on the attribute box you will see all the possible attributes that the specfic resource could have and can build a policy around it.
 In our case we look at the attribute **tags** and check if it contains the key:value pair **costcenter:workshop**.